Core5-team/illuminati_eks/README.md

 ---

-Version of kubernetes is : 1.34
+Version of Kubernetes is 1.34

 The EKS module sets up the configuration for networking and defines how the EKS cluster will operate.